Website Integration Guide

 Website Booking URL — the full URL of the page you just created, e.g. https://www.mypractice.com.au/book-online (no trailing slash).

 Once set, appointment links in booking confirmation and reminder emails will point directly to your website with the token as a query parameter.
-The iframe script handles the rest.
+The inline embed then routes them into the iframe.

-This is all you need for the Basic integration.
+This is all you need for the Basic (inline embed) integration.

 Step 3: Add a Short Domain (optional, for branded SMS links)